← All posts

 Simulation fidelity.
 Gradient-based tuning is only as good as your model.
 If the simulation drifts significantly from the real plant, the optimal gains may not transfer.
 Sim-to-real gap is the main risk.

 Numerical stability.
 Long rollout horizons can cause gradient magnitudes to grow or shrink exponentially — the same instability that plagues RNN training.
-For stiff systems or long horizons, consider using a smaller step size, a more stable integrator (e.g. RK4), or gradient clipping.
+For stiff systems or long horizons, consider a smaller step size, a more stable integrator (e.g. RK4), or gradient clipping.

 Takeaways